Nulo Freestyle Limited + Dog Food Review (Dry)

 CarbsCarbohydrates

-Deboned salmon, salmon meal, chickpeas, chickpea flour, canola oil (preserved with mixed tocopherols & citric acid), sweet potatoes, miscanthus grass, natural flavor, potassium chloride, salt, calcium carbonate, dried chicory root, choline chloride, vitamin supplement, zinc methionine, zinc sulfate, iron proteinate, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, ferrous sulfate, copper proteinate, copper sulfate, vitamin A supplement, manganese proteinate, thiamine mononitrate, calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride, manganous oxide, biotin, dried Bacillus coagulans fermentation product, vitamin B12 supplement, vitamin D3 supplement, folic acid, sodium selenite, calcium iodate, rosemary extract
+Deboned salmon, salmon meal, chickpeas, chickpea flour, canola oil (preserved with mixed tocopherols & citric acid), sweet potatoes, miscanthus grass, natural flavor, potassium chloride, salt, calcium carbonate, dried chicory root, choline chloride, vitamin E supplement, zinc methionine, zinc sulfate, iron proteinate, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, ferrous sulfate, copper proteinate, copper sulfate, vitamin A supplement, manganese proteinate, thiamine mononitrate, calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride, manganous oxide, biotin, dried bacillus coagulans fermentation product, vitamin B12 supplement, vitamin D3 supplement, folic acid, sodium selenite, calcium iodate, rosemary extract

 Fiber (estimated dry matter content) = 5.5%